 We were reluctant to snorkel on the reef.
 In fact, after our initial research, we seriously considered not doing it.
 When we arrived in Cairns, I saw tankers and cruise ships, I found myself red-hot mad.
 But, it’s more complicated than that.

 Snorkelling the Barrier Reef has been on our Living List for a while, but we wanted to do it consciously and with the health of the reef at the forefront of everything.

 Snorkelling on the Great Barrier Reef…One of our Living List items and for many others.
 We almost didn’t do it.
 But, after a lot of research and a day in the water, we have 8 helpful tips to make your time less impactful and more enjoyable.

 When booking accommodation, you now have a choice: Hotel or Airbnb.
 And it all comes down to providing travellers what they need – and want.
 Here’s our take…and what we prefer nowadays.

-We’re HUGE fans of Airbnb.
 When you first sign up on the Airbnb site though, it can be intimidating.
-We’re here to help.
+I’m here to help.